Our Mexico Trip Amidst the COVID-19 Pandemic

 Departure:

-Outside of a medical questions you filled out to show QR code it was business as usual.
+Aside from a medical questionnaire and showing a QR code for clearance, it was business as usual.

-Final Note: My guy said "I feel more comfortable at the resort over any place back home."
+My guy summed it up perfectly: "I feel more comfortable at the resort than anywhere back home."

-For U.S. Travelers quarantining after International Travel is a suggested guideline, not currently a requirement.
-Travel during COVID-19 is a fluid situation, however rest assured we'll always keep you up-to-date with the latest protocols, guidelines, suggestions and requirements for your specific trip.
+For U.S. travelers, quarantining after international travel is a suggestion, not a requirement at this time.
+Since travel during COVID-19 is a fluid situation, we’ll always keep you up-to-date with the latest protocols and requirements for your specific trip.

 See more travel stories

-Return to my Caribbean & Mexico Specialist page
+Return to my Expert in Caribbean, Mexico, Belize & Costa Rica page

 © Travel Leaders Group